LA County, LAUSD approve push to rename César Chávez holiday, schools amid abuse allegations

 - LA looking to distance itself from Cesar Chavez

-The Source: This report is based on official motions and resolutions introduced by the Los Angeles County Board of Supervisors and the LAUSD Board of Education.
-Factual details regarding the abuse allegations were sourced from a series of investigative interviews and confirmed statements originally published by The New York Times.
+The Source: This report is based on information from the Los Angeles County Board of Supervisors and the LAUSD Board of Education during their public sessions on March 24 via City News Service.
+Details regarding the abuse allegations were sourced from investigative interviews and confirmed statements originally published by the New York Times and public comments from labor leaders.